Nursing (NURS)

 Application of basic statistical principles and procedures to address common nursing practice issues and guide nursing practice and management.

-Introduction to the teaching-learning environment in nursing, including teaching-learning theories, strategies, assessment and facilitation of learner/learning and provides a framework for the nurse educator in the educational environment.
+Introduction to the teaching-learning environment in nursing, including educational theories, strategies, assessment, and facilitation of learning and learner development and socialization.

 The course introduces principles of curriculum development, design, implementation and evaluation.
 Evaluation measures explore internal and external constituents, including meeting that reflect contemporary health care trends and educational expectations, and prepare graduates to function effectively in the health measurement techniques are examined.